 Performance is possibly the most important metric of any PC, and the CPU is the heart of that.
 You want at the very least a dual-core processor, but a quad-core will give you obvious performance.
-Intel’s Core i3 and AMD’s Ryzen 3 CPUs are fantastic in this respect, especially the latter, which support simultaneous multi-threading, which can make a CPU operate as if it has double the number of cores.
+Intel’s Core i3 and AMD’s Ryzen 3 CPUs are fantastic in this respect, especially the latter, which support simultaneous multi-threading, making a CPU operate as if it has double the number of cores.

-If you need a bit more power to make it the best desktop computer for photo editing, or video editing, or are planning to play the latest games, then preferably you will want to look for a computer that has a six-core (or better) processor such as an Intel i5 or i7 or an AMD Ryzen 5 or Ryzen 7.
+If you need a bit more power to make it the best desktop computer for photo editing or video editing or are planning to play the latest games, then preferably you will want to look for a computer that has a six-core (or better) processor such as an Intel i5 or i7 or an AMD Ryzen 5 or Ryzen 7.

 A graphics card can be the most expensive part of a PC and is only necessary if you’re looking to play games.
 If you are, buy a GPU that fits your needs and budget.
 There’s no point in buying a $1,000 graphics card if all you want to play is Minecraft, but you’ll be disappointed if you try to play the latest AAA games on a budget GPU.
-Check out the specifications of the games you want to play to help decide which graphics card is right for you or check out our list of the best GPUs you can buy.
+Check out the specifications of the games you want to play to help decide which graphics card is right for you, or check out our list of the best GPUs you can buy.